newnetdev/NetworkToCode-Class/labs/Ansible_Lab_15_Using_Vault.md

 This lab will walk you through the Ansible Vault functionality, allowing you to store sensitive data as a one-way hash on the filesystem, that can be unecrypted on the fly during a playbook execution.

-### Task 1 - Collect the Serial Number from the CSR devices
+### Task 1 - Using vault encrypted credentials to login to devices

 ##### Step 1